Our Team.

 Partner, Occupational Therapist, and Certified Lactation Counselor

-Speech Director, Speech Language Pathologist, Certified Lactation Counselor
+Speech Director, Speech Language Pathologist, and Certified Lactation Counselor

 Randi received her Bachelor of Arts degree in Speech Language Pathology from Northern Arizona University, and a Master of Arts degree in Speech Language Pathology from the University of Iowa.
 Randi joined the Mealtime Connections team in 2009, where she is the Director of Speech Language Pathology.
 Randi is also a community campus partner with the University of Arizona for the Speech, Language, and Hearing Sciences Department providing supervision and clinical training for students in the Speech Language Pathology graduate program.
 Randi specializes in pediatric feeding, dysphagia, and speech and language skill development, and has practiced in hospital, clinic, and home based therapeutic settings.
 She has significant expertise evaluating and treating infants / toddlers / children with both special healthcare and developmental needs.
 Randi pursued her interest in supporting moms and babies with complex breastfeeding concerns, becoming a Certified Lactation Counselor in 2015.
-Randi has advanced dysphagia assessment and management training in cervical auscultation and the Frazier Water Protocol.
-Randi is also certified in the Tscharnuter Akademie for Motor Organization (TAMO) handling technique (now called Perception-Action Approach).
-Randi is proficient in Spanish and American Sign Language.
+Randi has advanced dysphagia assessment and management.

 Erin Phillips, M.S., CCC-SLP